 RESIN developed research findings, tools and methodologies that have gone onto build and strengthen climate change adaptation and resilience knowledge and planning in Europe.

 The European Climate Risk Typology decision support tool is one of RESIN's key outputs.
 This tool:

 - allows comparison and analysis of climate risk across European cities and regions;

 - helps in adaptation and resilience planning, and encourages users to tailor responses according to their specific climate risk characteristics;

 - can identify cities and regions with similar risk profiles, which allows users to develop networks and share information to strengthen policies and practices.

 Our University took a leading role in RESIN.
 Key contributions included:

 - creating and testing the European Climate Risk Typology;

-- Facilitating the development of a conceptual framework to guide the project and its various work packages.
+- developing a conceptual framework to guide the project and its various work packages;

 - Dr Andrew Karvonen